captvonsciencypants/computational-imaging-lab/teaching.md

 ---

 # Jupyter Notebooks
-Some illustratively inventive inspirational ipython notebooks are maintained here.
+Some illustratively inventive ipython notebooks are maintained here.
 These notebooks were initiated when I was helping to organise the [Prickly Python](http://prickly-pythons.github.io/) meetings at Arizona State University where anyone interested can come along and learn about physics and Python.

 ## Python basics